 Functional skills are essential abilities that enable children to navigate everyday situations and academic challenges effectively.
 These skills, including literacy, numeracy, and ICT capabilities, lay the foundation for problem-solving, effective communication, and lifelong learning.
 By developing these capabilities, children gain the tools to perform daily tasks independently and adapt to new environments.
-As children enhance these skills, they prepare not only for academic success but also for future educational opportunities that await them.
+As children enhance these skills, they prepare for academic success and future educational opportunities that await them.

 Key Takeaways